Fqceless/College-Homework/8. Web Applications/README.txt

 Welcome!
 This is one of the many coding classes I took in Spring of 2023.
 This class focused on learning how to make web pages and websites.
 Hope you enjoy the projects!

+Note:
+All of the projects in this class are a group project, so partial credit goes to Joshua Curry for being my group partner.